shivajid/hwx-isilon/README.md

 ### Step 3

-Please get your Isilon Lincense Keys (Hortonworks, check the in the internal box folder)
+Please get your Isilon Lincense Keys (Hortonworks team -  check the in the internal box folder)

 Please get a license key from your Isilon Representative